USCGC Alexander Hamilton: History

-The Hamilton was built at the New York Navy Yard for the U.S. Coast Guard.
+The Alexander Hamilton was built at the New York Navy Yard for the U.S. Coast Guard.
 Her keel was laid on September 11, 1935 and she was launched on January 6, 1937.
 The U.S. Coast Guard had truncated her name to Hamilton that year, but resumed using the full name in January 1942 after a request by the U.S. Navy to avoid confusion with the destroyer USS Hamilton.